interledger/open-payments/README.md

 gateway protocols such as CCP but for interaction at the edges of the network OER is an unnecessary additional new technology required to use ILP.

+## Credits

+A lot of this has been explored, at least in some part, by Evan Schwartz in his ILPv3 experiment and Michiel de Jong when we collaborated on the Loopback Transport.

+This stack takes learnings from both of those and combines what I think are the best bits with some experience and some better considerations of how to do authorization.

 ## HTTP

 As we have discovered over time, using HTTP as a transport for ILP is a natural